 Importing a V-Ray Proxy

-To import a V-Ray mesh, click the Import V-Ray Proxy button and choose a .vrmesh file from your computer.
-Once loaded into the scene you will need to re-apply materials through the material editor.
+To import a V-Ray mesh from the Asset Editor, go to Geometry category and select Proxy Mesh.
+Choose a .vrmesh or .abc file from your computer.
+Once loaded into the scene you need to re-apply materials through the material editor.

-Right-clicking the Import V-Ray Proxy button also gives you the option to load a .vrscene file.
+The Import V-Ray Proxy button also gives you the option to load a .vrscene file and .abc file.

 File – Specifies the proxy file.